-To change the width of a trace, use the following softkeys::

-Click on Line Width field and enter the required value using the on-screen keypad.
+To change the width of a trace click on Line Width field and enter the required value using the on-screen keypad.

 The width can be set from 1 to 4.

 The changes made to the width of the lines will affect all the channels.